FuelLabs/sway/docs/src/forc/commands/forc_run.md

 Silent mode.
 Don't output any warnings or errors to the command line

-`--use-ir`
+`--use-orig-asm`

-Whether to compile using the IR pipeline
+Whether to compile using the original (pre- IR) pipeline